easegress-io/easegress/doc/ROADMAP.md

 ### Breakdowns
 1. Easegress works as a traffic orchestration system originally.
 It must be **traffic-specific**.
 It is implemented to solve users’ traffic dealing requirements and problems.
 With Easegress, users can empower their business capabilities,e.g., using Easegress to support Flash-sale activity, protecting their core APIs at peak time, and orchestrating their existing APIs for new business logic.
 2. Easegress aims to become an **extensible** platform under the traffic-specific domain.
 Users can choose to orchestrate ingress/egress traffic via existing filters in a pipeline or customize a brand-new filter/controller for their special traffic-specific business logic.
 With stable, clean, flat software architecture, users can develop their own filter/controller rapidly and easily.
 3. Easegress is designed to be **cloud-native**.
 It's scalable, resilient, manageable, and observable.
-During rapid development in the future, these genes should be preserved inside.
+These genes should be kept in it for the rapid future development process.

 ## Features
 Based on our product goal, we have made a classification of Easegress's features for powering users' business capabilities into two categories, extensibility and traffic-specific.